OlgaPy/Vortex_front/src/app/themes/variables/README.md

-# Screens
+# Variables

-This directory contains screen sizes which can be used inside .vue components in <style lang='scss'></style> section in @media-queries
+This directory contains global variables which can be used inside .vue components in <style lang='scss'></style> section

 ## Examples